Protect Your Business: A Research Guide for Entrepreneurs

 - Use strong, unique passwords and encourage employees to do the same.

-- Implement multi-factor authentication (MFA) for accessing business accounts.
+- Implement multi-factor authentication (MFA) for business account access.

 - Conduct regular software updates to patch vulnerabilities.